Pentagon deal to boost Microsoft's position in cloud computing: analysts

 “Bottom line, the contract is a significant win for Microsoft and vaults Azure forward in the cloud platform wars,” J.P.
 Morgan analyst Mark Murphy said.

-Amazon’s Amazon Web Services currently holds about 32% of the could computing market, while Microsoft’s Azure has about 18%, according to research firm Canalys.
+Amazon’s Amazon Web Services currently holds about 32% of the cloud computing market, while Microsoft’s Azure has about 18%, according to research firm Canalys.

 While AWS contributes nearly 13% to Amazon’s total net sales, Azure accounts for about 33% of Microsoft’s revenue and are both a major cash cow for the companies.